Overnight Rafting Trip

 Is this trip good for kids?

-Where do we camp?
+Where will we camp?

 Are there bathrooms at the campsite?